Everglades National Park: Camping and recreation

 Camping is available year-round in Everglades National Park.
 Camping with some services is available at Long Pine Key, close to the Ernest F. Coe Visitor Center, where 108 sites are accessible by car.
 Near Flamingo, 234 campsites with some services are also available.
 Recreational vehicle camping is available at these sites, but not with all necessary services.
 Back-country permits are required for campsites along the Wilderness Waterway, Gulf Coast sites, and sites in the various keys.
 Several back-country sites are chickees; others are beach and ground sites.

 Low-powered motorboats are allowed in the park; the majority of salt water areas are no-wake zones to protect manatees and other marine animals from harm.
 Jet skis, airboats, and other motorized personal watercraft are prohibited.
 Many trails allow kayaks and canoes.
 A state license is required for fishing.
 Fresh water licenses are not sold in the park, but a salt water license may be available.
 Swimming is not recommended within the park boundaries; water moccasins, snapping turtles (Chelydra serpentina), alligators, and crocodiles thrive in fresh water.
 Sharks, barracuda, and sharp dangerous coral are plentiful in salt water.
 Visibility is low in both salt water and fresh water areas.

 Everglades National Park is an important part of the Great Florida Birding Trail.
 It has great biodiversity and many species of birds for bird watching and bird photography also.

 Dark skies site

 Portions of Everglades National Park are ideal for dark sky observations in South Florida.

 The best viewing locations are in the remote southern and western areas of the Everglades, such as Flamingo and the Ten Thousand Islands.
 The Milky Way appears brightest when looking south, toward the least light-polluted areas.

+From 2006 to 2024, light pollution levels in parts of the Everglades have shown minimal change, with the Sky Quality Meter (SQM) reading decreasing from 21.54 to 21.31 and the Bortle Scale shifting from 4.1 to 4.3, indicating relatively effective protection against light pollution.